Workplace stress – Symptoms, causes, and solutions

 • Say no to processed foods, alcohol, caffeine drinks, and smoking

 Why not?
 You are experiencing stress because of work and your manager is the one who should know what his/her team members are going through at work.
-Your manager understands very well about the workplace stress, and it’s possible he/she has experienced it in the past (or going through it).
-You don’t have to lay out a list of complaints, but suggest an effective plan (with your manager) for managing the stressors to perform at your best on the job.
+Your manager understands workplace stress very well, and they may have experienced it in the past (or going through it).
+You don’t have to lay out a list of complaints but suggest an effective plan (with your manager) for managing the stressors to perform at your best on the job.
 Of course, your bosses and organization have a huge role to play in taking initiatives that promote employee well-being.

 Now, this point cannot be stressed enough.
 Why carry your work to your personal space?
 This is one of the main culprits for workplace stress and potential burnout, and it’s time we establish clear work-life boundaries.
 You can take some steps to ensure that your work does not cross into your personal life and vice-versa.